Cross Connection Control Program

 How will I know when my device is due for testing?

-No, Backflow Solutions, Inc. is not permitted to do any testing.
+No, Aqua Backflow is not permitted to do any testing.
 They are only contracted to accept test results and maintain the City’s database.

 Is there a fee for testing my backflow device?